the-loudspeaker/train_station/README.md

 A simple train station emulator

-## Getting Started
+## Running

-This project is a starting point for a Flutter application.

-To build this project:
-`flutter build apk --release`
+To build this project, run `flutter build apk --release`

 The built apk will be present at `build/app/outputs/flutter-apk/app-release.apk`